-It might seem like there are no good reasons why stock prices move up and down.
-This is especially true of a stock opening the market day at a significantly different price than where it closed the day before.
-The opening price of a stock is a function of supply and demand factors concerning that stock and how the exchange handles pre-market orders waiting to be filled.
+Stock prices might seem to move up and down for no good reason.
+This is especially true when a stock opens the market day at a significantly different price than where it closed the day before.
+The truth is, the opening price of stock is based upon supply and demand, and it may also be affected by how the exchange handles pre-market orders.

 Stock Market Hours

 The U.S. stock exchanges -- NYSE and Nasdaq -- are officially open for trading 9:30 a.m. to 4 p.m., Eastern time, Monday through Friday.
 During market hours, stocks prices change based on the supply -- sell orders -- and demand -- buy orders -- being sent to the market.
 The price of a stock moves up and down to balance the orders, but the movement is continuous as traders submit new orders as the prices change.

 Stock exchange rules prohibit companies from releasing important news items and disrupting trading while the exchanges are open.
 You will notice that your stocks' companies issue press releases either after the market closes in the afternoon or before the market opens in the morning.
 Of primary importance to investors are the quarterly earnings reports companies must file.
 The four earnings releases per year can be the only times a company provides in-depth information about financial results.

 Between the quarterly earnings report dates, Wall Street analysts put out their estimates of company sales and earnings per share for the next quarterly release.
 When the actual results are published, investors and traders look to see whether the company hit, missed or beat analysts' expectations.
 A miss or a beat can quickly change the expectations concerning a stock's value, and buy or sell orders reflecting the changed expectations often pile up ahead of the next opening bell.